-- 1. Select the check box next to the subsection title to include this text in the report.
+- Select the check box next to the subsection title to include this text in the report.
 A chart description is displayed below the subsection title. - 2.
-Select the attributes to use to group issues in the chart. - You can refine the issues shown in this subsection by using the search function.
-(For information about search syntax, see "Searching for Issues" on page 28.)

-3. Select the chart format (table, bar chart, or pie chart).
+Select the attributes used to group the chart data. - 3.
+(Optional) Refine the issues shown in this subsection with the search function.
+For information about search syntax, see "Searching for Issues" on page 29. - 4.
+Select the chart format (table, pie, or bar).